zenml-io/zenml/docs/book/component-guide/step-operators/modal.md

 To use the Modal step operator:

 * [Sign up for a Modal account](https://modal.com/signup) if you haven't already.
-* Install the Modal CLI by running `pip install modal` and authenticate by running `modal setup` in your terminal.
+* Install the Modal CLI by running `pip install modal` (or `zenml integration install modal`) and authenticate by running `modal setup` in your terminal.

 ### How to use it